newAM/blog/content/2024-12-11_starting_a_blog.md

 - [taplo](https://github.com/tamasfe/taplo) for TOML formatting
 - [vale](https://vale.sh) for style

-Then it's a simple matter of adding the nix flake checks into GitHub actions to build and deploy the blog.
+Then I added the nix flake checks into GitHub actions[^2] to build and deploy my blog.

 ## Source